letsbuildhq/lets-build-youtube-module/README.md

 ### HTML
 ```
-<div id="video-wduZHtRbSkY"></div>
+<div id="youtube-wduZHtRbSkY"></div>
 ```

 ### Javascript
-This will load a video into an iframe and insert it into the DOM in place of an element with `id="video-wduZHtRbSkY"`
+This will load a video into an iframe and insert it into the DOM in place of an element with `id="youtube-wduZHtRbSkY"`

 ```
 var options = {